Awannng/Awannng/README.md

-- 👋 Hi, I’m @Awannng
+- 👋 Hi, I’m Jing Wang
-- 👀 I’m interested in sleeping
+- 👀 I’m interested in biking and eating
-- 🌱 I’m currently learning Python, Java
+- 🌱 I’m currently learning Python and JavaScript
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me :...